emmett-framework/emmett/docs/languages.md

 | /anexampleurl | shows up the contents with the default language |
 | /it/anexampleurl | shows up the contents with the italian language |

-As you can see, the *routing* way requires that you to explicitly tell to weppy which languages should be available into your application, so it can build the routing tables.
+As you can see, the *routing* way requires that you to explicitly tell to Emmett which languages should be available into your application, so it can build the routing tables.